septillion-git/FadeLed/README.md

 # FadeLed
-Makes fading leds on an Arduino easy.
+Makes fading LEDs on an Arduino easy.
 By Timo Engelgeer (Septillion)

 ***New in version v1.4.0:* Gamma correction.**
 As of version v1.4.0 the library fades with gamma correction.
 This is now the default behavior.
 This also sets the default range to 0 to 100 (instead of the old 0 to 255 for 8-bit).
 So if you upgrade from an older version change the range in your sketch or disable gamma correction (`noGammaTable()`).

 ##What does it do?
 Fading is easy right?
 But it can quickly become quite some code to do so.
 FadeLed does all the heavy lifting for you.
-It can fade every led on a *hardware* PWM pin (capable of `analogWrite()`) with gamma correction.
+It can fade every LED on a *hardware* PWM pin (capable of `analogWrite()`) with gamma correction.
 Just make a FadeLed object for it, set the fade time and just set the brightness to fade to.
 You can let it fade to and from each brightness you like!

 ###Fade modes
 FadeLed can fade in two modes, constant fade speed (default) and constant fade time.
-The mode can be selected for each led.
+The mode can be selected for each LED.

 ####Constant fade speed
 This is the default mode.
-A led will fade with a constant speed.
+A LED will fade with a constant speed.
 The time you set is the time of a full fade from off to full brightness or vice versa.
-If the fade is not full scale, for example to/from halve brightness, it will take less time.
-In the case of halve brightness it will take halve the time.
+If the fade is not full scale, for example to/from half brightness, it will take less time.
+In the case of half brightness it will take half the time.

 ####Constant fade time
 Each fade will now take the same amount of time.
-No matter if you fade the full scale or just just by 10 steps, it will take the same time.
+No matter if you fade the full scale or just by 10 steps, it will take the same time.

 ###Gamma correction
-The human eye doesn't respond linear to light.
-It's way more sensitive for small changes in dim light then it is to small changes in bright light.
+The human eye doesn't respond linearly to light.
+It's way more sensitive for small changes in dim light than it is to small changes in bright light.
 To compensate for that FadeLed uses gamma correction tables.
 This gives a very natural feel to the dimming and fading.
-Even if you're not interested in fading you can use FadeLed to drive leds with gamma correction.
+Even if you're not interested in fading you can use FadeLed to drive LEDs with gamma correction.

-If desired, the gamma correction can be disabled per led.
-It's also possible to use a different gamma table then default (with a gamma of 2,3), even per led!
+If desired, the gamma correction can be disabled per LED.
+It's also possible to use a different gamma table than default (with a gamma of 2,3), even per LED!

 ##Download and install
 Latest release: **[v1.4.0](https://github.com/septillion-git/FadeLed/archive/v1.4.0.zip)**